Chapter 11 Iteration

 class1 class2 class3 class4 class5

-Exercise 11.2 Similar to the previous exercise, how can you use the same dataset, exam.list, to compute the median and standard deviation values for each class, and have both of these values returned as a data.frame (The first row refers to the median values and the second row refers to the standard deviation values.)
+Exercise 11.2 Similar to the previous exercise, how can you use the same dataset, exams.list, to compute the median and standard deviation values for each class, and have both of these values returned as a data.frame (The first row refers to the median values and the second row refers to the standard deviation values.)

 Please use map_df() to produce the following expected result.